 (7) Restrictions specific to development in flood-prone areas (including FEMA-designated VE, AE and AO flood zones) contained in Chapter 101, Article IV.
 [Amended 1-11-2014 by Ord.
 No. 708]

+185-25.
+RB-1 Resort Business District.

 A. Purpose of the district.

 (1) The purpose of this district is to provide sufficient space in appropriate locations for a wide variety of commercial and miscellaneous service activities.
 This district permits the most intense development of such activities.
 Its features include structures that are both entirely dedicated to commercial use or mixed-use structures with floor area square footage of not less than 1/3 commercial land use and not greater than 2/3 residential land use.
 Single-family detached dwellings and buildings or structures dedicated to residential uses are prohibited.